 Allow for more of your time to be spent concentrating on your business.

-There are many third-party intermediaries in the market at the moment serving customers to gain the most competitive energy contracts.
-It can be hard to navigate through all the Broker or Consultant alternatives, however, at Utility Bidder we believe that our customers know best and their opinion of what we do is the most important.
-Trustpilot is an independent review platform where customers can share their experience and our current, incredible score of 9.7, puts us at the top percentile of satisfied customers within our market.
+There are many third-party intermediaries and brokers in the market at the moment serving customers to gain the most competitive energy contracts.
+It can be hard to navigate through all the business energy brokers or consultant alternatives, however, at Utility Bidder we believe that our customers know best and their opinion of what we do is the most important.
+Trustpilot is an independent review platform where customers can share their experience and our current, incredible score of 4.9, puts us at the top percentile of satisfied customers within our market.
 Our Premier status demonstrates that our suppliers endorse our approach.

 Insulation is one of the best things you can do to lower your energy costs, and it's also something that businesses often ignore.
 Think about your business premises - when was the last time it was properly insulated?
 Is it definitely insulated at all?
 Do you even know?
 If you don't, that's a problem.

 It may seem like a bit of an investment and a disruption to your daily business operations, but you will quickly make returns on your investment multiple times over in the form of lower heating bills.
 Heating a badly insulated building is basically throwing money away.